Federal vs State AI Law — How They Interact

 If you operate in multiple states, build your compliance program for the most demanding applicable law.
 Practically:

-• Colorado AI Act sets the U.S. floor for high-risk AI documentation and impact assessments — building for Colorado typically covers Texas, Illinois, Utah, and most California requirements
+• Colorado AI Act is the U.S. benchmark for high-risk AI documentation and impact assessments once the SB 24-205 requirements become operative; designing to that level typically covers Texas, Illinois, Utah, and most California requirements

-• NYC LL 144 sets the floor for hiring AI bias audits — if you hire in NYC, you bias-audit annually
+• NYC LL 144 sets the floor for hiring AI bias audits — if an employer hires in NYC, annual AEDT bias-audit workflows apply

-• California SB 53 sets the floor for frontier AI safety frameworks — if you train at scale, you publish the framework
+• California SB 53 sets the floor for frontier AI safety frameworks — if a developer trains at scale, it publishes the framework

 Watch federal preemption activity